-Self-eSTEM promotes STEM to young minority girls and women, by building their self-esteem and independence through the exposure of interactive and culturally responsive activities.
-We use an integrated approach to provide support from primary/secondary education to post-secondary education, and post-secondary to early career.
-By attracting, training, and retaining young girls and women from under resourced communities, we create thriving learning environments where individuals have access to STEM educational and career pathways.
-Participants will develop the critical and systems thinking skills needed to meet the demands of the workforce.
+We seek to eliminate the critical shortage gap of STEM professionals by building diverse, inclusive, equitable and sustainable workforce pipelines comprised of underrepresented minority women.
+By attracting, training, and retaining girls (ages 7 – 17) and young women (ages 18 – 25) from untapped communities, we create thriving learning environments where individuals have access to STEM educational and career pathways.
+Participants in our programs will develop the critical and systems thinking skills needed to meet the demands of the future workforce.

+We leverage an integrated approach to provide support from early education to post-secondary education, and post-secondary to early career.
 Our learning approach and curriculum design incorporates Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS), but is distinctive from the traditional classroom learning style.
-We leverage design thinking principles to develop innovative curriculum that de-mystifying STEM concepts by making it applicable to participants’ interest or daily experiences, allowing them to feel safe to learn.
+We leverage design thinking principles to develop innovative curriculum that demystifies STEM concepts by making it applicable to participants’ interest or daily experiences, and allowing them to feel safe to learn.

 All of our program service offerings are FREE!